Allanwaweru/Allanwaweru/README.md

     - 🖼 Tableau visualizations
     - 📝 technical blogs and articles

- - 🎉 Fun-Fact: I really ❤️ Formula 1🏎 and have watched all of Christopher Nolan's Movies🎬
+ - 🎉 Fun-Fact: I really ❤️ Formula 1🏎 and have watched all Christopher Nolan's Movies🎬
  - 🌚 Not so fun fact: Being an only child has made me very adaptable

    <br/>